Whiteknight/Rosella/libraries/event.md

 be aware of whether the Event even exists yet or not.
 An Event not existing is treated exactly the same as an Event with zero subscribers.

+Subscribers are arranged into named Queues.
+Queues organize subscribers by the Event they subscribe to, and by subscriber name.
+Queues can selectively invoke subscribers depending on properties of the Event.
+The Manager provides a default queue, which can be addressed by passing `null` as the queue name.
+The default queue cannot be deleted or modified, but it can be disabled by calling `.toggle_queue(null, 0)`.

+When raising an Event, if the method `.raise_event()` is used all Queues receive the Event.
+If `.raise_event_queue()` is used, only a particular named Queue receives the Event.

+### Event.Queue

+`Rosella.Event.Queue` is used to organize subscribers, selectively invoke them when an Event is raised, and perform other behaviors as required.
+Queues break subscribers into two groups: event-specific subscribers which only trigger in response to specific named Events, and general subscribers which trigger in response to all Events passed to the Queue.

+The default Queue class pushes Events directly to subcribers.
+Custom subclasses of Queue could store Events until polled by subscribers, or provide other behaviors.

+The default Queue implementation does not do any delaying, persisting, passing Events to distributed program nodes, etc. These are all features that you would expect to find in a more heavy-duty pub/sub implementation.
+Custom subclasses of Queue may be used to provide those kinds of behaviors, however.

 ## Examples

 ### Winxed

 ### NQP-rx

+    my $manager := Rosella::construct(Rosella::Event::Manager);
+    $manager.register_event("Test");
+    $manager.add_subscriber_action("Foo", Rosella::construct(Rosella::Action::Sub,
+        sub($ev) { pir::say("Action Invoked!"); }
+    ));
+    $manager.raise_event("Test");

 ## Users